seanwu84/stackunderflow/documentation/feature-list/feature-list.md

 # Stack Overflow Clone
+## User Sign-Up
+- As a prospective user
+- I want to be able to sign-up
+- So that I have an account
+## User Login
+- As a User
+- I want to be able to login
+- So that I can make posts
 ## Ask Questions
 - As a User
 - I want to be able to post questions